-Using the ECL model and the Trust's internal scoring system, the Manager assessed the loan portfolio and identified any mortgages where a change in scoring would be required due to COVID-19.
-These mortgages were individually assessed as to their potential to impact the performance of the Trust and returns to unitholders.
-The Manager received requests for payment holidays that equated to 4.76% of loan assets.
+The Manager used the ECL model and the Trust's internal scoring system to assess the loan portfolio and identified any mortgages where a change in scoring would be required due to COVID-19.
+The loan portfolio was subject to ongoing monitoring and assessment over the 2021 financial year.
+At the end of the 2020 financial year the Manager had received requests for payment holidays that equated to 4.76% of loan assets.
+These payment holidays were temporary and are all completed.
 These requests had no material effect on either the return to unitholders, the security of the Trust's assets, or any compliance limits.
-As a further precautionary measure and in recognition of the general uncertainty surrounding the economic impact of COVID-19, the Manager provided for an increase in the provision for possible loan defaults resulting in an increase in the ECL provision from 0.15% to 0.37% of loan assets.
+As a further precautionary measure and in recognition of the general uncertainty surrounding the ongoing economic impact of COVID-19, the Manager has maintained an ECL provision for possible loan defaults at approximately 0.40% of loan assets.